Alpha6849/deep-learning-continued/Phase1/Week3/notes.md

 Transformers fix all of this because they:
 - Process all words at the same time (parallel)
 - Compare every word with every other word
-- Handle long context easily
+- Haly
-- Train faster and scale to huge models
+- Train faster and scale to ndle long context easihuge models

 This is why almost all modern NLP models (BERT, GPT, LLaMA, etc.) use Transformers.